hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Resolutions.md

 There are many ways to use Factory to resolve dependencies.
 Here are a few examples.

-### Modern Factory from Shared Class Container
+### Shared Class Container
-Initializing dependency from shared class container.
-This is the classic Service Locator pattern updated for Factory 2.0.
+Here we instantiate our dependency from a shared class container.
 ```swift
 class ContentViewModel: ObservableObject {
     let service = Container.shared.constructedService()
 }
 ```
+This is the classic Service Locator pattern updated for Factory 2.0.

 ### Initialization from Passed Container
 Passing an instance of a container to our view model and initializing service from that container.